Explore Hyderabad’s historic gems with a local guide. Capture stunning architecture, savor Irani Chai, and discover the city’s pearl legacy.

 -

 Public Gardens (Bagh-e-aam) - Also known as Bagh-e-Aam or Bagham, the Public Gardens were built in 1846 during the Nizam’s period.
 Post-1980, it became known as Public Gardens.
-The park covers 54 acres.
+The park covers an area of 54 acres.

 -